Join Anna Maria’s

 Pasta Aio e Oio

 Turn the heat to medium.
-Sauté the garlic briefly, but turn heat off before the garlic could begin coloring.
+Sauté the garlic briefly, but turn the heat off before the garlic can begin coloring.

-Cook the spaghetti in abundant salt water following manufacturer’s instructions, tasting for readiness from time to time.
+Cook the spaghetti in abundantly salted water following the manufacturer’s instructions, tasting for readiness from time to time.
 While the pasta is cooking, pour the olive oil in a skillet and add the garlic and red pepper.

 When pasta is al dente (firm but not too soft or overcooked), drain and transfer to a bowl.